carbon-language/carbon-lang/explorer/README.md

     and
 -   `file-location` gives the file and line number for the `syntax`.

-Each step of execution can push new actions on the stack, pop actions, and update the position number and result values associated with an action.
+Each step of execution can push new actions on the stack, pop actions, increment the position number of an action, and add result values to an action.

 ## Experimental feature: Delimited Continuations